 Liquid product inventories are stated at the lower of cost or market using the weighted average cost method of accounting.
 All other inventories, representing parts and equipment are stated at the lower of cost or market using the FIFO method.

 Property and Equipment

 Property and equipment are stated at cost.
-Depreciation is computed over the estimated useful lives of the depreciable assets using the straight-line method.
+Depreciation is computed over the estimated useful lives of the depreciable assets using the straight-line method over three to thirty years.